Photo: Ruffin McNeill and Lincoln Riley

 “And now I’m working with Lincoln.
 That was part of plan.
 I’ve been at a lot of schools and to be at a school that is in the top one percent of a sport that I coach is pretty awesome.”

-Hiring McNeill was one of Riley’s first moves as head coach, announcing the move one week after he was promoted.
+Hiring McNeill as his defensive line coach was one of Riley’s first moves as head coach, announcing the move one week after he was promoted.

 “I’m very excited that Ruffin McNeill is joining our coaching staff,” Riley told the media of the move.
 “Personally, I have a great history with him from our time together at Texas Tech and East Carolina.
 We’re getting an extremely high-quality person and coach.
 Our team and fans will love the personality and energy he’ll bring to our program.”